 All hell breaks loose – is what first pops in my mind.
 Growing up in a household that is comparatively open-minded in the sense of an Asian household, I have had my fair share of tattoos and piercings since college years, yet I still haven’t been able to muster up the courage to blurt out: “Hey, I’m actually not straight.
 I like both girls and guys,” to my parents.

 In my household, we don’t talk about feelings, romantic relationships and sex-related topics.
 My mom might be a big fan of Mitch and Cameron on Modern Family, but I’ve heard her casually making fun of transgender people multiple times about how they wear inappropriate wigs and dress themselves “indecently”.
-I’ve also heard my 70-year-old grandma yelling at a lesbian couple on TV saying that they’re awfully disgusting (and I was standing next to her pondering if I’m awfully disgusting), and my dad thinking that dudes touching hands are, well, bizarre.
+I’ve also heard my 70-year-old grandma yelling at a lesbian couple on TV saying that they’re awfully disgusting (and I was standing next to her pondering if I’m awfully disgusting), and my dad thinks that dudes touching hands is, well, bizarre.
 They aren’t hostile towards LGBTQ people, but they’re always making jokes, as if non-straight/non cis-gender people are just clowns for the world to ridicule.

 Coming out is fine, as long as it’s not to your own parents